William M. Daley: Personal life

 In 2006, Keller bought a 2,052-square-foot apartment in the Park Tower on North Michigan Avenue for $1.48 million.
 The couple sold the unit in 2015 for $1.4 million.
 They currently live in a four-bedroom condo on North Lake Shore Drive.

-He has four children.
-Today, his three adult children and three grand-daughters all live in Chicago.
+He has four children, as of 2019, his three adult children and three granddaughters all live in Chicago.